The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 Generic Name: acetaminophen / chlorpheniramine / phenylpropanolamine

-Note: This page contains information about the side effects of acetaminophen / chlorpheniramine / phenylpropanolamine.
-Some of the dosage forms included on this document may not apply to the brand name Chlor-Trimeton Sinus.
+Note: This document contains side effect information about acetaminophen / chlorpheniramine / phenylpropanolamine.
+Some of the dosage forms listed on this page may not apply to the brand name Chlor-Trimeton Sinus.

 Applies to acetaminophen / chlorpheniramine / phenylpropanolamine: oral capsule, oral tablet, oral tablet extended release